Last Update: 11/29/21

 What Should You Do?

-A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to speak with an experienced defamation lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most defamation lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Florida Defamation of Character Lawsuits

 - How Do You Recover Emotional Distress Damages in Florida?

 - Can You Sue for a Bad Review?